YuZesky/get-current-season-with-date/README.md

 //> a, b, c or d
 ```

-Last thing, adding the parameter `lowercaseSeason` to the options, you can choose with `true` or `false` if you want the first letter of the season to be uppercase or lowercase
+Last thing, adding the parameter `lowercaseSeason` to the options, you can choose with `true` or `false` if you want the first letter of the season to be uppercase or lowercase.
+Default is false

 **If you want the API is available [here](docs/modules.md)**